When you add HTTP(S) Endpoints, Aptible performs health checks on your App Containers when deploying and throughout their lifecycle.

 Default Health Checks

-In this mode (the default), Aptible Deploy expects your App Containers to respond to health checks with any valid HTTP response, and does not care about the status code.
+In this mode (the default), Aptible expects your App Containers to respond to health checks with any valid HTTP response, and does not care about the status code.

-When Strict Health Checks are enabled, Aptible Deploy expects your App Containers to respond to health checks with a
+When Strict Health Checks are enabled, Aptible expects your App Containers to respond to health checks with a

 200 OK HTTP response.
 Any other response will be considered a failure.

 Strict Health Checks are useful if you're doing further checking in your app to validate that it's up and running.

 STRICT_HEALTH_CHECKS Configuration variable on your App to the value